Transform Condition Data into Production Insights

 Temperature, pressure, and vibration are usually leading indicators that something in your environment has changed that might impact quality.
-Connect up new sensors, or take advantage of the ones you already have and let us do part-specific outlier detection for you.
+Connect new sensors, or take advantage of the ones you already have, and let Datanomix handle part-specific outlier detection automatically.

 There’s nothing worse than getting a job started only to have to deal with a routine maintenance issue 60 minutes later.
-Our pre-packaged maintenance condition kits deal with a lot of these common challenges – from clogged filters to misbehaving barfeeders, we have you covered.
+Our pre-packaged maintenance condition kits deal with a lot of the common challenges around maintenance.
+From clogged filters to misbehaving bar feeders, we have you covered.

 Taking advantage of high frequency sensors and advanced signal processing, our Predictive Quality detection observes production runs looking for part-to-part variances.
-We’ll flag any parts for you that are suspect, along with the associated signals, so you can see the what, when and why of scrap, and can build a plan to reduce it.
+We’ll flag any parts that are suspect, along with the associated signals, so you can see the what, when, and why of scrap, and can build a plan to reduce it.

 Conditional Monitoring FAQ’s

 In addition to the alarms available from your machines themselves, you can monitor any environmental condition of your choosing.
 Common applications include temperatures, pressures, and vibrations.